 Certificate in Historic Preservation

-A Certificate in Historic Preservation is available to students pursuing the Master of Architecture (MArch) and MArch with an Emphasis in Interior Architecture tracks at the School of the Art Institute of Chicago (SAIC).
+A Certificate in Historic Preservation is available to students pursuing any of the four Master of Architecture options.
 The five-course sequence provides architects with a working knowledge of historic preservation research, documentation, material conservation, and practice.

 Students bring their design training abilities to the service of preservation through studio projects that focus on the adaptive re-use, rehabilitation, or preservation of a historic structure or structures.
 In addition, students complete an internship in preservation at an architectural office or other agency.
 They may also enroll in a study trip.